What is Secure Boot?

 - Conversely, the blacklist database (DBX) is a list of public keys known to correspond to malicious or unauthorized firmware or software.
 Any software signed with a corresonding private key from this database will be blocked.

-Trenton Systems Solutions
+Secure Boot and Trenton Systems

 With the proper private keys in hand, the end users can add their own keys to authorize (or block) custom OSes and bootloaders to operate from within the Secure Boot environment.